The Undergraduate Program for Advancing Learning (UPAL) is a great way to get connected to Northwestern's academic community.

 UPAL was designed in collaboration with Northwestern students, faculty, and staff as a resource for undergraduates who are looking for insider information on Northwestern academics and a friendly, supportive group of peers who navigate the academic road together.

 UPAL participants meet for one hour weekly throughout a quarter, in small groups with peer mentors, to discover keys to academic success at Northwestern.
-Sessions are relaxed and fun, and offer valuable information — including how to manage your time and your academic stress, how to study effectively, and how to persist when you stumble along the way.
+Sessions are relaxed and fun, and offer valuable information to help you master Northwestern's learning environment — and persist when you stumble (as everybody does!) along the way.
 UPAL participants also gain knowledge of Northwestern's many academic-support and enrichment resources, and have opportunities to connect with faculty and build the networks that are critical to making the most of the Northwestern academic experience.

 Sessions focus on topics such as